ACea15/FENIAX/README.md

 They are also part of a large test suite that is integrated into the development using CI/CD.

 !!! tip
     Navigate to the code of the various examples, including the simulation input settings and postprocessing of the simulation --exactly as it was used for the articles backing the software.
-See [examples](./docs/examples.md)
+See [examples](https://acea15.github.io/FENIAX/examples/) for further details.

 ### Nonlinear structural static results